meltoner/agrofelis/components/connectivity/readme.md

 # obsolete.
-The server is implemented in the R language and makes uses the following libraries.
+The server is implemented in the R language and makes use of the following libraries.

 https://github.com/rstudio/httpuv
 https://www.losant.com/blog/how-to-access-serial-devices-in-docker